Jean Criss' Breast Cancer Survivor Story

 "In July, 2007, I was one of those eight women diagnosed with Breast Cancer while on vacation with my family, watching Robin Roberts of ABC News, tell the World about her diagnosis.
-Mom and I began to cry, thinking about Nina (her loving sister and my dear Aunt) who passed not long ago from Stage IV malignant breast cancer after fighting her battle after 10 tragic years.
-Ironically, that same day, I got a call from the Radiology Department requesting I return for additional digital breast films -- a preliminary diagnosis was made after my annual mammogram.
-I worried terribly over the next 2 weeks until I returned home to receive additional MRI and sonogram, before my final diagnosis. . ."Jean you have bi-lateral breast cancer".
-To my shock and dismay, it's so true 1 in 8 women will be diagnosed every day with breast cancer in their lifetime in the U.S., that's 1 diagnosis every 2 minutes, and we need your help find a cure.
-My goal since then became to share my story, to design improved post-op undergarments, and empower Survivors to Feel Confident and Look Beautiful throughout their journey.
-I hope you like the CRISSCROSS Intimate Apparel Collection.
+Mom and I began to cry, thinking about my dear Aunt Nina (Mom's loving sister) who died from Stage IV malignant breast cancer after fighting her battle after 10 tragic years.
+Ironically, that same day watching television I received my call from Radiology requesting I return for additional testing.
+I worried terribly over the next 2 weeks until I returned home to take the additional MRI and sonogram, before my final diagnosis was confirmed. . ."Jean you have bi-lateral breast cancer".
+To my shock and dismay, it's so true, 1 in 8 women will be diagnosed with breast cancer in their lifetime (U.S.), that's 1 diagnosis every 2 minutes, and we need your help find a cure.
+My goal since then became to share my story, to design improved, contemporary post-op undergarments, and empower Survivors to Feel Confident and Look Beautiful throughout their journey.
+I hope you enjoy our CRISSCROSS Intimates Luxury Intimate Apparel Collection.
 There is so much more to follow."
 All the breast, Jean

 They say it takes a village to launch a company or a product and I've been fortunate to have been coached and advised by the very best across multiple industries.
-CRISSCROSS started in my living room -- and I've purposefully kept my business small in a scrappy start-up sort of way.
+CRISSCROSS started in my living room (well actually my hospital bed) -- and I've purposefully kept my business small in a scrappy start-up sort of way.
 I got my hands wet and dry.
 I became intensively involved in every aspect of the business from innovation to design, illustration, branding, partnering, manufacturing, operations, research, marketing, sales, distribution, and so on.
 It's certainly a different game when you're launching a company from the ground up but I had the fortune to draw upon my 25 years in media, management, high-tech sales and marketing.
 Without this business foundation, and the inspiration I got as a Breast Cancer Survivor, confidence as an inspiring new Author, sharing my personal story, allowed me to reach this new career plateau.